 I wonder how many find this display convincing.
 How long does it take to become indoctrinated?
 Just how many have become mesmerized by Chávez’ PR machine?
 As I ponder this, I can’t help but feel relieved that my parents are no longer around to see what is becoming of their country.

 We arrive at our destination.
 I remember visiting the Teleférico as a child, but in recent years it has gone into disarray.
-The government has taken over operations, though the Hotel Humboldt, located on the top of Mt. Ávila, and once one of’s crowning achievements, remains closed.
+The government has taken over operations, though the Hotel Humboldt, located on the top of Mt. Ávila, and once one of Venezuela’s crowning achievements, remains closed.
 Marisol has pulled a few strings so that today we will get a private tour.

 Marisol has brought with her two of my mother’s siblings: Tío Francisco, Marisol’s father, who is a retired pediatric doctor; and Tía Olivia, who now lives in a home run by nuns.